thibaut1998e/NPC_symmetry_quantification/README.md

 # NPC_symmetry_quantification
+Dependencies :
+- matplotlib
+- pandas
+- numpy
+- imageio or mrcfile depending on the type of ile you want to read

+Versions the software has benn tested on :
+- matplotlib 3.6.1
+- pandas 1.5.0
+- numpy 1.23.1
+- imageio 2.22.1
+- mrcfile 1.4.3

 This code takes as input a folder containing 2D crops of the Nuclear Pore Complex (NPC).
 Each crop is separated in 8 sectors and the number of activated sectors is counted.
 Then the histogram of the number of activated sectors is saved.
 Please sapecify